Order-disorder transition in the zero-temperature Ising model on random graphs: Dynamics

 \section{Dynamics}

-We investigate the ferromagnetic Ising model at zero temperature on ER-random graphs.
+We investigate the ferromagnetic Ising model at zero temperature on random graphs \cite{gilbert1959random,erdHos1959random}.
 Consider a graph $G=(V,E)$, where $V=\{1,\dots,n\}$ is the set of vertices and $E$ the set of edges.
 Every vertex $i \in V$ has a binary state variable $s_i \in \{-1,+1\}$.
 A spin configuration $s=(s_1,\dots,s_n)$ is assigned the energy

-We consider zero-temperature Metropolis dynamics with initial condition $s(0) \in \{-1,+1\}^V$ drawn uniformly at random.
+We consider zero-temperature Metropolis dynamics with initial conditions $s(0) \in \{-1,+1\}^V$ drawn uniformly at random.
 In every microstep, a random vertex $i$ is chosen.
-The state of $i$ is flipped, $s_i \rightarrow - s_i$, unless the resulting configuration has higher energy than $s$ itself, cf.\ Equation~(\ref{eq:hamiltonian}).
-Time is updated as $t \rightarrow t + 1/n$ in every micro-step.

-Microsteps are iterated until the dynamics reaches a local minimum $s^\text{final}$, defined as a configuration from where configurations with strictly lower energy are not reachable by the dynamics.
-Since the graphs employed contained nodes with even number of neighbours, adjacent configurations with equal energies occur \cite{Olejarz2011}.
-Thus a given configuration cannot be identified as a local minimum based on its neighbourhood alone.
+The state of $i$ is flipped, $s_i \rightarrow - s_i$, if the resulting configuration has lower than or equal energy as $s$ itself [cf.\ Eq.~(\ref{eq:hamiltonian}].
+Time is updated as $t \rightarrow t + 1/n$ in every microstep.
+Microsteps are iterated until the dynamics reaches a local minimum $s^\text{final}$, defined as a configuration from where configurations with strictly lower energy are not reachable by the Metropolis dynamics.
+Since the drawn graphs contain nodes with an even number of neighbors, adjacent configurations with equal energies occur, which in the literature are referred to as \textit{blinker states} \cite{Olejarz2011}.
+Thus a given configuration cannot be identified as a local minimum based on its neighboring configurations (with respect to single-spin flips) alone.
 See the Appendix for details of our method for detection of local minima.

-For each run, we consider the magnetization of the local minimum reached
+For each run, we consider the magnetization of the local minimum reached:

-For the absolute value of the final magnetization, we compute the first moment $\langle |m_\text{final}| \rangle$ and the variance (centered second moment) $\langle m^2_\text{final} \rangle - \langle |m_\text{final}| \rangle^2$ where $\langle . \rangle$ denotes averaging over realizations.
+For the absolute value of the final magnetization, we compute the first moment $\langle |m_\text{final}| \rangle$ and the variance (centered second moment) $\sigma^2=\langle m^2_\text{final} \rangle - \langle |m_\text{final}| \rangle^2$ where $\langle \cdot \rangle$ denotes averaging over realizations.
 We also record the time $T$ until a dynamical run first reaches a local minimum and consider the average $\langle T \rangle$ over realizations.

-For given values of $N$ and average degree $k$, $100$ graphs are generated and $1000$ independent runs are performed on each of the graphs, resulting in $10^5$ runs per parameter choice.
+For given values of $N$ and average degree $k$, $100$ random graphs are generated and $1000$ independent runs are performed on each of the graphs, resulting in $10^5$ runs per parameter choice.
 A graph $G$ is generated as follows.
-Draw a random graph from the ensemble $\mathcal{G}(N,p)$ with edge probability $p=k/(N-1)$; take as $G$ a connected component with maximum number of nodes $n$ and disregard all other connected components.
+Draw a random graph from the ensemble $\mathcal{G}(N,p)$ with edge probability $p=k/(N-1)$; take as $G$ the connected component with a maximum number of nodes $n$ and disregard all other connected components.